zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         ...
     ```

-5. Register with Eureka discovery service
+5. Register with Eureka discovery service.
     ```
     ...
         new ApiMediationClientImpl().register(config);
     }
     ```

-6. Unregister your service
+6. Unregister your service.

-Use ContextListener **contextDestroyed** method to unregister your service instance from Eureka discovery service:
+    Use the `contextDestroyed` method to unregister your service instance from Eureka discovery service in the following format:

     ```
     @Override